Days, Months and Seasons

 7th hour: Moon

-The 8th hour would recycle to the Saturn hour, as would the 15th and 22nd.
-Following this pattern, the 23rd hour would be Jupiter, the 24th Mars, and the 1st hour of the next day would be the Sun.
+The 8th hour then recycled to Saturn, as would the 15th and 22nd.
+Following this pattern, the 23rd hour was Jupiter, the 24th Mars, and the 1st hour of the next day would be the Sun.

 From this method, the first hour of each day was named after: